 Under Alternative 2, those vessels with LLP licenses that are fishing in the parallel fishery will be required to also have a designated FFP.
-Of the 139 total vessels participating the parallel fishery from 2010 through 2019 that had an LLP license, 9 vessels did not have a designated FFP.
-Of those 9 vessels, three were jig vessels, four were HAL/pot CVs < 60 ft, one was a trawl CV, and one was a pot $CV \ge 60$ ft.
-Since vessels that hold an FFP must comply with groundfish observer program regulations and NMFS recordkeeping and reporting requirements, these 9 vessels will be required to comply with these Federal regulations.
+Of the 138 total vessels participating the parallel fishery from 2010 through 2018 that had an LLP license, five vessels did not have a designated FFP.
+Of those five vessels, three were HAL/pot CVs < 60 ft, one was a trawl CV, and one was a pot CV \geq 60 ft.
+Since vessels that hold an FFP must comply with groundfish observer program regulations and NMFS recordkeeping and reporting requirements, these five vessels will be required to comply with these Federal regulations.
 All vessels that participate in federally managed or parallel groundfish and halibut fisheries off Alaska (except catcher vessels delivering unsorted codends to a mothership) are assigned to one of two observer categories: 1) the full coverage category, or 2) the partial coverage category.
 CVs are typically in the partial coverage category observer or electronic monitoring (EM) trip selection pools.
-In 2019, the observer and EM selection rates were set at zero percent for vessels using jig gear, 30 percent for vessels using HAL or pot gear in the EM selection pool, and 18 percent and 15 percent for HAL and pot vessels in the observer trip selection pool, and 24 percent for vessels using trawl gear.
+In 2019, the observer and EM selection rates were set at 30 percent for vessels using HAL or pot gear in the EM selection pool, and 18 percent and 15 percent for HAL and pot vessels in the observer trip selection pool, and 24 percent for vessels using trawl gear.
+Since all five vessels will be in the partial coverage category, each vessel would be required to pay an observer fee of 1.25 percent of their exvessel revenue split between the harvester and processor.
 In addition, vessels that hold an FFP must carry a Vessel Monitoring System (VMS) if they participate in the Atka mackerel, Pacific cod, or pollock directed fisheries in Federal waters of the BSAI or GOA.
 Vessels that participate in these directed fisheries must also have an endorsement on their FFP that indicates the use of pot, trawl, or HAL gear in these fisheries.
 Vessels using jig gear are not required to obtain this endorsement on their FFPs, and as a result, are exempt from the VMS requirement except in the AI.